movestore/First-Passage-Time-Segm/README.md

 Depending on the time threshold, this App annotates each location with NA (not possible to calculate FPT), fast movement (low FPT) and slow movement/resting (high FPT).
 On a map the track of a selected animals is plotted together with the locations in their respective colour (NA is omitted).

-For each location, the fpt value and behaviour (fast/slow movement) are annotated and returned in the output rds data set.
+For each location, the fpt value and behaviour (fast/slow movement) are annotated and returned in the output rds data set in the columns named "fpt_value" and "fpt_behaviour" respectively.
 That way they can be used in subsequent Apps, including csv file creating (rds2csv App) or shapfile creation (Write Shapefile).

 ### Input data
 moveStack in Movebank format